raohmaru/CFC/o8g/Documents/CFC-Rules.md

 #### Reaction
 ![Reaction card](imgs/Snared.jpg)

-Reaction cards are like Action cards but that can be only played during an enemy's Attack phase, and only if that enemy is attacking you.
+Reaction cards are like Action cards but that can be only played during an enemy's Counterattack phase, and only if that enemy is attacking you.
 After it has been played the card is put into the discard pile.

 Reaction cards have a cost, a number of SP (usually negative) a player must spend to play that card.